ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 _Content_

--   One or more `nimble-mapping-mention-user` elements
+-   Zero or more `nimble-mapping-mention-user` elements

-#### Mapping element (user mention):
+#### User mapping element (Non-visible configuration element):

 This mapping element is employed to establish a connection between the value displayed in the mapping view and the corresponding value stored within the markdown string.
-For instance, the username for an `@mention` is contained in the `text` attribute, which is used for display in the mention view, while the user ID is contained in the `key` attribute which is used to store within the markdown string.
+For instance, the username for an `@mention` is contained in the `display-name` attribute, which is used for display in the mention view, while the user ID is contained in the `key` attribute which is used to store within the markdown string.

 _Component Name_